Most Affordable (Cheap!) East Bay Summer Camps - 510 Families

 Park’n It Day Camp (various EBRPD parks)

-Traditional summer day camp program that takes place Monday to Friday from 9 am to 4 pm in various East Bay Regional Parks.
+Traditional summer day camp program running Monday to Friday from 9 am to 4 pm in various East Bay Regional Parks.

 Ages: 5-12 | Leaders in training: 13-17